 Set up a Connector Project in Smartling

-If you decide to integrate an application via one of our Connectors, the first thing you need to do is set up a Connector Project in Smartling.
+Step one in setting up a Connector in Smartling is always to set up a Connector Project in Smartling.
 Read about how to create a Project here.

 OAuth (Open Authorization) is an open standard authorization framework for token-based authorization and it provides the ability to connect your Smartling account to another application securely, without sharing visibility over credentials.
 In any case, the method will be fully secure and tokenized.